 The flocked tree in the living room is a decorated with white glass, teardrop and finial ornaments, large white and clear bulbs, red berries and feathered birds.

 The tree in the master bedroom is one of my favorites.
-The turquoise, dusty mauves, coppers and chartreuse ornaments and thick metallic green ribbon immediately draw you into the room.
+Turquoise, dusty mauves, coppers and chartreuse ornaments and thick metallic green ribbon immediately draw you into the room.
 This unconventional color scheme adds warmth and compliments the room’s light blue decor.
 Who wouldn’t want to wake up to this beauty in the morning?

 The family room tree is loaded with keepsake ornaments.
 In my previous Christmas Home Tour post I mentioned that my mom has been gifting my sister and I glass ornaments for years.
 Hers is loaded with all shapes, sizes, and themes.
 Each year my mom hides the smallest ornament somewhere on the tree and has a contest for the kids to see who can find it first.
 I’m thinking that she may need another tree in the the familyroom next year!